-About the region and producer
+About the Producer

 Like all good stories, that of Boutinot France is both long and a little bit complicated!
 Boutinot began as a tiny importer in 1980, specialising in French wines.
 Paul Boutinot himself began by personally selecting the wines from France, back in the UK he would unload the trailer by hand.
 And deliver the crates of wines to customers himself.
-But good things grow and by the end of the decade we had become a bigger and better company.
+But good things grow and by the end of the decade they had become a bigger and better company.
 A company that not only sought out great wines but made them too.
-After 10 years later, Boutinot France started in January 1990.
+10 years later, Boutinot France started in January 1990.
 The first office was in the middle of the vines in Julienas; perfectly located to navigate the Beaujolais and Macon regions on the quest to make beautiful wines..

-Vineyard and Wine Making
+Vineyard and Winery

 The grapes for La Collection by Maison Boutinot Côtes de Thau Rosé are sourced from vineyards cultivated near to Lake Thau, set in a formerly volcanic region just inland from the sea.
 This has a particular micro-climate - as the proximity of the water has a moderating affect on the typically Mediterranean temperatures, allowing optimal ripening whilst retaining fresh acidity.
 The grapes are harvested in the early morning, then the wine is vinified as a classic rosé de presse, with soft pressing and cold fermentation.

 If you like a dry rose, this is a good choice.